-DISTRIBUTION Each Individual and IAW DAFMAN 36-2803, paragraph A4.6 Figure A4.2.
+DISTRIBUTION (List each Individual and IAW DAFMAN 36-2806, paragraph A4.6) Figure A4.2.
 Sample of Special Order Information on a Certificate.

-THE UNITED STATES OF AMERICA TO ALL WHO SHALL SEE THESE PRESENTS, GREETING: THIS IS TO CERTIFY THAT THE PRESIDENT OF THE UNITED STATES OF AMERICA AUTHORIZED BY EXECUTIVE ORDER, 16 JANUARY 1969 HAS
+THE UNITED STATES OF AMERICA TO ALL WHO SHALL SEE THESE PRESENTS, GREETING: THIS IS TO CERTIFY THAT THE PRESIDENT OF THE UNITED STATES OF AMERICA AUTHORIZED BY EXECUTIVE ORDER, 16 JANUARY 1969 HAS AWARDED

-AWARDED